Saffir–Simpson scale: Category 4

 Category 4 hurricanes tend to produce more extensive curtainwall failures, with some complete structural failure on small residences.
 Heavy, irreparable damage and near-complete destruction of gas station canopies and other wide span overhang type structures are common.
 Mobile and manufactured homes are often flattened.
 Most trees, except for the hardiest, are uprooted or snapped, isolating many areas.
-These storms cause extensive beach erosion, while terrain may be flooded far inland.
+These storms cause extensive beach erosion.
+Terrain may be flooded far inland.
 Total and long-lived electrical and water losses are to be expected, possibly for many weeks.